 3 Simple Steps to Prevent Cast-Iron From Rusting

 This is as simple as cleaning your Dutch oven as soon as you have finished using it.
 By leaving food particles, caramelized or burnt pieces to dry out on the iron it is harder to remove.

 Use a tool to scrape particles off.
 Boil water inside to remove difficult pieces.
 Rinse with water and continue scraping until all grime is removed.

 After use care, clean as above if required.
 Use a scourer and warm to hot water scrub clean and rinse.

 Dry thoroughly, it is imperative that you do not leave cast-iron with any moisture on it.
-After hand drying you can place the iron on low heat to dry it completely – then store safely.
+After hand drying you can place the iron on low heat to dry it completely – then store it safely.

-Maintenance required for cast-iron cooking pots, pans, skillets, and any other cast-iron is it to season it as soon as the seasoning starts to break down.
+Maintenance required for cast-iron cooking pots, pans, skillets, and any other cast-iron is to season it as soon as the seasoning starts to break down.

 You will know when this is happing because your food will start to stick.
 So light scrubbing and regular reseasoning will save you from a full cast-iron restoration “DAY”.

 As a general rule, you should not use a rusty Dutch oven or any other type of cookware that is rusted.
 If your cast iron only has a little surface rust on it you might get away with using it in the short term by placing Dutch oven liners or parchment paper between the food and the cast iron.